SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 </blockquote>

-The **evidence** of your repentance, which is the natural outcome of your salvation by Grace, is proven by the way that you live (Mt 3:8).
+The **evidence** of your repentance, which precedes your salvation by Grace, is proven by the way that you live (Mt 3:8).
 Works are the byproduct of salvation, not it's cause, which is by Grace alone.
 A true Christian does not practice sin, but a christian going through sanctification can make mistakes.

 If a Christian's life is devoid of the fruit of the Holy spirit (Gal 5:22-23), and instead is full of the works of the flesh (Gal.
 5:19-21), they have likely fooled themselves (James 1:22), becoming false professors (2Pe 2:21-22).